chris5marsh/jQueryUK2015-notes/notes/designing-for-displays.md

 ####Constraints breed creativity

 Making assumptions can tease out novel ideas. e.g. it will probably be low power, low refresh.
-SO TV is still there for video, but smart wallpaper will augment the experience.
+So TV is still there for video, but smart wallpaper will augment the experience.

 ####Stay agnostic to underlying hardware